radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Support for Full Text Search

-RadiantOne Universal Directory can support full text searches.
+RadiantOne Directory can support full text searches.
 This offers additional flexibility for clients as they can search data based on text (character) data.
 These types of searches are no longer linked to specific attributes as the characters requested could be found in any attribute value.
 An entry is returned by RadiantOne if any attribute in the entry contains the character string(s) requested by the client.

 Clients issue full text searches similar to the way they issue LDAP searches.
 The only difference is the filter contains (fulltext=`<value>`) where `<value>` would be the text they are interested in.
 As an example, if a client was interested in the text John Doe as an exact phrase, the search filter sent to RadiantOne would be (fulltext= “John Doe”) where the phrase is encapsulated in double quotes.
 If the phrase in the filter is not encapsulated in double quotes it means the client wants any entries that have at least one attribute that contains the character string John and one attribute that contains the character string Doe.